kianafk/CMSC335Final/README.txt

 Kian Afkhami (116690430)

 App Description
 This is a simple website that allows users to place an order for an unspecified item.
-They can use their email to check their order or scan the QR Code.
+They can use their email to check their order and scan the QR Code to get back to their order page.

 API links - Links to API(s) you are using. https://www.qrtag.net/api/